 Megan Panzano is a Design Critic in Architecture at the Harvard University Graduate School of Design, where she currently coordinates and teaches in the first semesters of the graduate and undergraduate programs.
 She is the designer and co-curator of the recent GSD exhibition on housing, Living Anatomy.

-Megan Panzano graduated cum laude from Yale University, earning a B.A. in Architecture with honors in 2004.
-In 2010, she received her M.Arch I with distinction from Harvard Graduate School of Design, where she was the recipient of the John E Thayer Award for outstanding academic achievement.
-Panzano was the 2010 winner of the GSD’s James Templeton Kelley Thesis Prize for her thesis “A Living Archive,” the design of a new architectural type that enables the home to reintegrate object curation with the habits of living.
-Her design research has been featured in Wallpaper, Bauwelt, and Mark Magazines, Cite de l’architecture exhibit in Paris, and GSD Platform publications and exhibitions.
+Panzano graduated cum laude from Yale University, earning a Bachelor of Arts in Architecture with honors in 2004.
+In 2010, she received her Master of Architecture with distinction from the GSD, where she was the recipient of the John E. Thayer Award for outstanding academic achievement.
+She was also the 2010 winner of the GSD’s James Templeton Kelley Thesis Prize for her thesis design of a new architectural type that explored the home as an inhabitable archive – an integral site of object curation and living.

-Through 2012 Megan worked as a Senior Designer and Project Manager at Utile, Inc. where she completed projects of diverse scale, including a highway de-elevation master plan, new townhouses in South Boston, and office space constructed from reclaimed materials in Charlestown.
-Prior to her education at the GSD, she worked at Venturi, Scott Brown + Associates in Philadelphia.
+Through her independent practice, studioPM, Panzano is currently working on an assembly of projects addressing spaces of change across a range of architectural scales.
+She previously worked as a Senior Designer and Project Manager at Utile, Inc. where she completed projects of diverse scale, including a highway de-elevation master plan, new townhouses in South Boston, and office space constructed of reclaimed materials in Charlestown.
+Prior to her education at the GSD, she worked closely with Robert Venturi and Denise Scott Brown at Venturi, Scott Brown + Associates in Philadelphia.